zahidalidev/library-management-system/readme.md

 - Change Connection Strings In application.

-- Run Application in Visual Studio and Use.
+- Run Application in Visual Studio and UsZe.